ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 There are different resource limits on ARCHER2 for different purposes.

+.. note:

+   Details on the resource limits will be added when the ARCHER2 system is available.

 ..
 TODO: Add in partition and QOS limits once they are known

 Troubleshooting